pniewiejski/algorithms-playground/DivideAndConquer.md

 ## Potential issues

-- Stack size - you have to mind the stack size when implementing solutions based on recursion
+- Stack size - you have to mind the stack size when implementing solutions based on recursion.
 - Alternatively you can think about using some explicit data structure (eg. stack, queue) to implement divide-and-conquer in a non-recursive way.
 This approach is also the standard solution in programming languages that do not provide support for recursive procedures.